-The setting has a warm, homely, family atmosphere where staff place a high level of importance upon children being happy and emotionally secure.
-Children are fully supported in the transition from home to the setting, through gradually increased visits, according to their individual needs and full involvement of parents.
+The setting has a welcoming atmosphere where staff place a high level of importance upon children being happy and emotionally secure.
+Children are fully supported in the transition from home to the setting, through gradually increased visits, according to their individual needs, and the full involvement of parents.
+Parents also have the option of a home visit prior to their child starting at the setting.
 Children settle guickly and happily into the setting, which reflects the excellent relationships which are developed between the staff, children and parents.
 The key person system is extremely effective and establishes firm links between the families and staff.
-Children's transitions within the setting or onto school are also excellently managed as staff carry out visits with the children and share detailed information with the new carer.
+Children's transitions onto school are also excellently managed as staff carry out visits with the children and share detailed information with school staff.
 This enables the individual needs of the child to be met straight away.
-Parents comment that they have excellent relationships with all staff and are extremely confident in their professionalism and ability to care for and nurture their children.
-They feel reassured that all staff know each child remarkably well, enhancing their sense of trust and security in the guality of their child's care.
+Parents comment that they have excellent relationships with all staff and are extremely confident in their ability to care for and nurture their children.
+They feel reassured that all staff know each child remarkably well, enhancing their sense of trust and security in the quality of their child's care.
 As a result, children have strong and secure emotional attachments with the staff.
 This enables them to enjoy their time and make excellent progress in all areas of their development and learning in a safe environment.

 Children are actively encouraged to develop their independence in self-help skills.
-As soon as children are able, they are encouraged to wash their own hands and as they progress, and put on their own coats for outdoor play.
-At lunch time, older children set their own places at the table and serve their own food, clearing away their used utensils into the appropriate containers.
-This is highly effective in promoting independence and the children thrive through taking responsibility and respond to the level of trust, which staff place in them to carry this out appropriately.
-Staff also use this as a valuable learning opportunity, discussing the importance of eating well to give children energy and promoting social conversation about holidays and other topics of interest.
-Staff encourage children to support new children through explaining to them what they need to collect for lunch.
-This promotes inclusion for new children extremely well and fosters their sense of belonging as part of the nursery family.
-There is however, scope to develop children's excellent independence skills even further when pouring their own drinks, through the provision of smaller resources to support this.
+They are encouraged to wash their own hands and put on their own coats for outdoor play.
+At snack time, children take turns to prepare the fruit, and at lunch time serve their own food.
+This is highly effective in promoting independence and the children thrive through taking responsibility and respond positively to the level of trust, which staff place in them to carry out these tasks appropriately.
+Staff also use this as a valuable learning opportunity, discussing the importance of eating well to give children energy and promoting social conversation about topics of interest.
 Staff promote positive behaviour at all times, giving children lots of praise and encouragement for their achievements.
 Behaviour management strategies are highly effective and staff consistently manage unwanted behaviour, ensuring that children make positive choices for themselves.
-The setting has simple rules, such as using kind hands, being friends, sharing and taking turns and these are reinforced throughout the sessions.
-Children develop an excellent understanding of how to behave in other settings and situations as they visit the local elderly person's home for events, such as Harvest festival, and take part in activities in the local church and school.
+The setting has simple rules, such as sharing and taking turns, and these are reinforced throughout the sessions.
+Children develop an excellent understanding of how to behave in other settings and situations as they take part in activities in the local school, such as assemblies.
 Therefore, children's progress towards their next stage of learning in school is very skilfully supported by the setting.